Office of Inspector General

 - PROFESSIONALISM: OIG staff strive to conduct themselves in a professional manner and shall strive to be honest, objective and work to maintain a high level of credibility with the DPSCD leadership, the Board, employees, students, and the general public.
 We shall make ourselves accessible, approachable and reliable.

-- TIMELY & ACCURATE: The OIG shall focus on the delivery of significant, timely, and useful information for District stakeholders and the general public.
+- TIMELINESS & ACCURACY: The OIG shall focus on the delivery of significant, timely, and useful information for District stakeholders and the general public.
 We shall strive to make our reports accurate, clear, convincing, objective, fair and constructive.

 - RELATIONSHIPS: OIG staff shall maintain working relationships with other DPSCD staff, departments, and schools.
 In the course of performing their duties, OIG staff shall treat each other and others outside of the department with consideration, dignity, and respect.
 Furthermore, the OIG shall maintain active partnerships and liaisons with external law enforcement organizations that provide assistance in the performance of our mission.